-All applications for mentor assistance are dealt with individually and are preceded by a business needs analysis to assess the key need of the business which needs to be addressed.
+All applications for mentor assistance are dealt with individually.
+To ensure a mentor with the right skills and experience is assigned, a business needs analysis to assess the key need of the business is carried out.

 The Mentor Programme is open to both new and existing businesses.
 Those interested should approach the LEO in their area to discuss further.
 In some instances, if you are unsure as to what specific area(s) you need assistance in, many of the LEOs have Business Advice Clinics and these may be the best first step.
 Many of those who choose to seek advice in a Business Advice Clinic in the first instance are often then referred to the Mentor Programme at a later stage.